qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 The default functional layout, based on QWERTY, and every variant has this keymap; used as a starting point/template for custom keymaps and for debugging purposes when soldering key matrix to controller.

 ### VIA
 Similar to *Default* but adds support for the [VIA](https://usevia.app/) keymap configurator.
-Layers count set to 4 to comply with VIA defaults, and remaps keys to accommodate this constraint, if applicable.
+Layer count set to 4 to comply with VIA defaults, and remaps keys to accommodate this constraint, if applicable.

-Variants with keymap for Via:
+Variants with VIA support:
 - 4x6
 - 5x6_5
 - 5x7

-### Manna-harbour_miryoku
+### Miryoku

 For more information on this layout schematic, please see the [Miryoku Reference Manual](https://github.com/manna-harbour/miryoku/tree/master/docs/reference).
-For QMK specifics, please see [Miryoku QMK](https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku)
+For QMK specifics, please see [Miryoku QMK](https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku).

-Variants with keymap for Miryoku:
+Variants with *Miryoku* support:
+- 3x5_3
 - 4x5
 - 4x5_5
 - 4x6
 - 4x6_5
 - 5x6

-Variants with support for Miryoku without a specific keymap:
-- 3x5_3

 ### Custom Keymaps